ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *   DUP_FILEPATHS
-    Files with the same path and name may be duplicated in the media tab intentionally as they might have different captions etc. )This may no longer be an issue after RM8.)
+    Files with the same path and name may be duplicated in the media tab intentionally as they might have different captions etc. This may no longer be an issue post RM8.)

 *   DUP_FILENAMES
     Files listed have the same file names, ignoring case.
-    Duplicate file names are not a problem.
-This function is provided as a troubleshooting tool.
+    Duplicate file names are not a error.
+This function is provided as a organizational tool.
 This feature does not check the file contents, only the names.
 Use the HASH_File feature to distinguish file contents.

 *   SHOW_ORIG_PATH (RM v8 & v9 only)